 Of course this was before I met Mrs. Rotting Post, and went to work at a ginormous Wall Street Corporation.

-So now, after all our years together, our ups and downs and trials and triumphs, I take Mrs. Post to a nice, romantic dinner and I finally ask her.
-“Rotty dear,” I say, “Why did you decide to stay with me whereas I was just a passing thing for so many others?”
+So now, after our many years together, our ups and downs and trials and triumphs, I take Mrs. Rotting Post to a nice, romantic dinner and I finally ask her.
+“Rotty dear,” I say, “Why is it that you decided to stay with me, whereas I was just a passing thing for so many others?”

-She looks back across at me, her eyes just as soft and lovely as the day I met her.
+She looks back across at me, and her eyes are just as soft and lovely as the day we first me.
 “Who says I’m staying?”